communitymaplab/linnentown_geo/README.md

-# linnentown_geo
+# Linnentown: A data repository
-A repository for geographic data on the Linnentown neighborhood in Athens
+A repository for geographic data on the Linnentown neighborhood in Athens.
+These data are from the University of Georgia libraries and U.S. Census and were collected by members of the Linnentown Project.
+The data were digitized and analyzed by students in the Community GIS class at the University of Georgia in Spring 2020 with input from former residents of the neighborhood.